Argentina's key grains port snarled after strike over vaccine access

 Seven ships - six of them large Panamax vessels - that had been loaded with soy and other farm products were stranded at their docks, unable to embark due to the falling water level of the Parana River at Rosario, according to a letter to the government signed by three chambers representing port operators.

-Unions representing workers demanding to be classified as "essential", in order to qualify for coronavirus vaccines, halted activity from Tuesday afternoon through Thursday.
+Unions representing workers demanding to be classified as "essential," in order to qualify for the vaccines, halted activity from Tuesday afternoon through Thursday.
 They warn that another 48-hour work stoppage will be held next week if the government does not adequately address their concerns.

-"The strike generated a total breakdown of logistics, causing congestion at anchorages and making it impossible for new ships to arrive at port to load," according to the letter signed by Argentina's Port and Maritime Activities chamber, the private ports chamber and the Rosario maritime chamber.
+"The strike generated a total breakdown of logistics, causing congestion at anchorages and making it impossible for new ships to arrive at port to load," according to the letter signed by Argentina's Port and Maritime Activities chamber and other port authorities.

-The entities are asking the transportation ministry to help unblock the congestion while port authorities try to mobilize cranes and barges to unload part of the cargo of the seven ships so they can sail in the increasingly shallow Parana, which has been depleted by dry weather in Brazil where the river starts.
+They are asking the transportation ministry to help unblock the Rosario while local managers try to mobilize cranes and barges to unload part of the cargo of the seven ships so they can sail in the increasingly shallow Parana, which has been depleted by dry weather in Brazil, where the river starts.

 "If they are not cleared to sail, these vessels will remain obstructing seven port terminals, which would not only affect logistics, but cause a collapse of the whole ports system at the height of harvesting season," the entities said in the letter.